benletchford/docker-terraria-arm32v7/README.md

 ## Running and generating a world

-Please [ryansheehan's](https://github.com/ryansheehan/terraria) documentation, it will be equivalent except use the image you just built (`terraria-arm32v7` or use my rebuilt one `benletchford/terraria-arm32v7`).
+Please [ryansheehan's](https://github.com/ryansheehan/terraria) documentation, it will be equivalent except use the image you just built (`terraria-arm32v7`).